rproepp/spykeviewer/doc/source/index.rst

 Welcome to the Spyke Viewer documentation!
 ==========================================

 Spyke Viewer is a multi-platform GUI application for navigating, analyzing and visualizing electrophysiological datasets.
-Based on the :mod:`neo` framework, it works with a wide variety of data formats.
+It is based on the `Neo <http://neo.readthedocs.org>`_ framework, which enables it to load a wide variety of data formats used in electrophysiology.
+At its core, Spyke Viewer includes functionality for navigating Neo object hierarchies and performing operations on them.

-Spyke Viewer is written in Python and features a plugin system which makes it very easy for users to add new functionality.
-It already contains a number of plugins for common visualizations used in the analysis of electrophysiological data.
+A central design goal of Spyke Viewer is flexibility.
+For this purpose, it includes an embedded Python console and a plugin system.
+It comes with a variety of plugins implementing common neuroscientific analyses and plots (e.g. rasterplot, peristimulus time histogram, correlogram and signal plot).
+Plugins can be easily created and modified using the integrated Python editor or external editors.

 Contents:

 .. toctree::
    :maxdepth: 2

-   intro
+   installation
+   usage
+   extending
    apidoc/spykeviewer

 Indices and tables